equs-python/__equs__.Python/tools/text_editors.md

 # Vim, Vi and Emacs

  Text editors with no mouse support, it is incredibly useful to know how to use at least one of these.
 The primary reason these editors have no mouse support is that they nearly predate the mouse.
 The arguments about the merits of Vi and Emacs pre-date the internet and have their own wikipedia page that may be considered suggested reading.
 In short emacs is considered more featured (having its own web browser, e-mail client and games and is often joked as being an operating system), while vim is more lightweight and is more ubiquitous.
 If learning vim, there is a dedicated `vimtutor` command that provides an in-vim, vim tutorial.
+An emacs tutorial can be accessed after opening emacs and then typing `CTRL-h t`.

 The utility of learning an in-terminal text editor is that it makes editing code remotely much easier; simply `ssh` into the machine, crack open your text editor and get going!
 Both of these editors are fully scripted and are extendable with plugins in much the same way as anything else on this list.
 They also have three to four decades worth of support, documentation and guidance when compared to the other options.